 If you have entered a valid username and password on Accounting…Integration setup, you will be able to post journal entries.

 Click on the ‘Post journal entries for xxx’ button, where xxx is the period end date.
 You can post the journal for the current and history payroll periods.

 Only periods that are rolled over after the module has been activated can be posted.

-‘You will then be redirected to the “Post SOA Journal Entries” screen.’
+‘You will then be redirected to the “Post Accounting Journal Entries” screen.’

 Click on the ‘Generate’ button.